Updated: August 29, 2023

 Trump was arraigned on August 3, 2023, at a federal courthouse in Washington, D.C., where he pleaded not guilty to all four charges.
 The magistrate judge released Trump without bail but set conditions of release, including that the former president not retaliate against or talk to potential witnesses without their lawyers present.

-Already, the prosecutors asked the judge for a protective order to limit what Trump could disclose regarding the evidence in the case.
+Protective order.
+Following the arraignment, prosecutors for the government asked the judge for a protective order to limit what Trump could disclose regarding the evidence in the case.
 The judge agreed to issue the protective order but took a more limited approach than what the government requested.
 Ultimately, the judge issued a protective order that applies only to sensitive materials in the case and allows Trump to view this information without his attorneys present.
 However, Trump's lawyers must make sure Trump doesn't have a smartphone while viewing sensitive materials or access to any recording or copying device.